iaingoh/Python-Scripts/README.md

-# Python scripts, Pandas and Numpy
+# Python read csv scripts, with Pandas.
 Inlcuded are some scripts i wrote which take csv files, read them, and organise them, or reorganise the data, either categorical or numerical.

 ### collections_Counter.py